top of page

 Can You Apply for a DSCR Loan as an LLC?

 Yes, you can qualify for a DSCR loan in the name of your LLC.
-To protect against a default in these cases, most lenders will require every majority owner of the company to act as a guarantor of the debt service coverage ratio loan.
+To protect against default in these cases, most lenders will require every majority owner of the company to act as a guarantor of the debt service coverage ratio loan.

 In addition to the above DSCR loan requirements, your lender may require you to include certain entity documents with your application, such as your LLC’s operating agreement, certificates of good standing, a certificate of formation, or your articles of organization.